 Who We Are

-Marshal and Victoria Lightman are co-founders of LOOKING AT ART, a “non-profitable” project that fosters dialogue about contemporary art in Texas.
+Marshal and Victoria Lightman co-founded LOOKING AT ART, a “non-profitable” project that fosters dialogue about contemporary art in Texas.